Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 1. **Download the Repository:** Begin by downloading the project repository to your local machine.
 You can do this by using the `git clone` command in your terminal or command prompt: `git clone <repository_url>`

-2. **Running the Simulation:** After cloning the repository, execute the simulation by running `simulation.py` from the command line and specifying the desired configuration file: `python simulation.py configuration.txt`.
+2. **Running the Simulation:** After cloning the repository, execute the simulation by running `simulation.py` from the command line.
+If you want to use a custom configuration file, specify it as an argument: `python simulation.py [custom_configuration.txt]`.
+If no configuration file is specified, the default 'configuration.txt' will be used.

 This step generates data files and saves them in the *data* folder.

-3. **Generating Plots:** After running the simulation, create plots to visualize the results using `plots.py` with the chosen configuration file: `python plots.py configuration.txt`.
+3. **Generating Plots:** After running the simulation, create plots to visualize the results using `plots.py` with the chosen configuration file: `python plots.py [custom_configuration.txt]`.
+If no configuration file is specified, the default 'configuration.txt' will be used.

 The plots are saved in the *images* folder.